GrantByrne/Zapper/README.md

 ## Overview

-The aim of the Zapper project is to create a unversal remote hub that runs on a Raspberry Pi.
+The aim of the project is to create a unversal remote hub that runs on a Raspberry Pi.
 Using components that you can easily purchase online (Raspberry Pi, IR Hat, USB Wirless remote, etc...) you should be able to have a hub that can control your home theatre of IR, Bluetooth, and WebOS devices.
 This would also allow you to bring your own remote.

 ## Doesn't That Basically Already Exist?